Tucson Felony & Misdemeanors Attorneys

 - Job restrictions

 Additionally, convicted sex offenders may also have to register with law enforcement in Arizona and in any other state where they reside, work or attend school.
 Employers often ask about felonies and may deny job opportunities to people who have criminal records.
-To avoid these harsh, life-long consequences, if your charges cannot be dismissed, we will work to reduce a felony charge to a misdemeanor, if possible in your case.
+To avoid these harsh, life-long consequences, if your charges cannot be dismissed, we will work to reduce a felony charge to a misdemeanor, if possible, in your case.

-What does it mean to be a Certified Criminal Law Specialist?
+What Does It Mean to Be a Certified Criminal Law Specialist?

 Our Tucson felony and misdemeanor defense attorney Joseph P. St. Louis is a Certified as a Specialist in Criminal Law by the Arizona State Bar.
 Board certification has stringent requirements that involve a rigorous application process, requiring extensive work defending individuals accused of crimes, numerous trials, passing a written examination and peer review.
-Joe is also qualified as learned counsel, a designation reserved for lawyers with the skills and experience to represent defendants in federal capital cases.
-It is essential that you consult with an experienced defense lawyer about your misdemeanor or felony charges.

 For effective representation for your misdemeanor or felony charges, call Nesci & St. Louis today at (520) 999-2441 to schedule your free initial consultation.